Geography at Newfield Park

-At Newfield Park Primary School, teachers plan for Geography using the 2014 National Curriculum and 'The Key' scheme from B and C Education.
-This Scheme of work has been written with Geography specialists who have worked alongside the Subjects Co-ordinators to plan a coherent, compliant, engaging and progressive curriculum that is meaningful to the Children’s immediate locality.
-Teachers plan half termly blocks of Geography work based on the provided scheme.
+At Newfield Park Primary School, teachers plan Geography using the 2014 National Curriculum and 'The Key' scheme from B and C Education.
+This Scheme of work has been written with Geography specialists who have worked alongside the Subjects Co-ordinators and class teachers to plan a coherent, compliant, engaging and progressive curriculum that is meaningful to the children's immediate locality.
+This compliments our commitment to developing skills in fieldwork where we use the school grounds and the surrounding area to provide practical experiences.
+We also welcome a variety of visitors to school, including parents with knowledge of geographical areas of the world, to further enhance units of learning.
+Teacher plan half termly blocks of Geography work based on the provided scheme.
 This allows skills to be delivered weekly and also allows previous skills to be revised.

-n light of the new EYFS framework (SEPT 2020), the children will complete a topic based upon a contrasting Non-European Country.
+In light of the new EYFS framework (Sept 2023), the children will complete a topic based upon a contrasting Non-European Country.
 This will be the Gambia as this is already a strong link in our school.

 Fieldwork and trips play and integral part in the teaching of Geography.
 They are crucial in developing children’s geographical skills and provides them with opportunities for first hand experiences.
 Learning outside of the classroom is a key feature of Geography lessons and specific activities are mapped and planned.
 At Newfield Park, children have the opportunity to carry out fieldwork to support their understanding of physical and human Geography as well as developing their map skills.

 Year 1 – Identify different land use around school.

 Year 2 – Observe the Geography of the school and the physical features of its surrounding environment during a walk to post a letter.